coq/coq/doc/sphinx/language/gallina-extensions.rst

 generalizations when mistyping identifiers.
 There are several commands that specify which variables should be generalizable.

-.. cmd:: Generalizable All Variables.
+.. cmd:: Generalizable All Variables

    All variables are candidate for generalization if they appear free in the context under a